kompky/posner/posner-manager/README.md

-Screen-Handler for the Posner Paradigm Project
+Manager for the Posner Paradigm Project
 ==========================

 more info to come soon...